The Future of Wellness Travel: 12 Trends to Watch in 2020

 You’ve heard of the saying ‘one man’s medicine is another’s poison’, this is still very relevant and as true as when it was coined during Roman times.
 We are often overwhelmed by choices; paleo, keto, vegan, dairy-free diets, as well as increased transparency about where our food comes from is ubiquitous.
 Choosing a wellness retreat or medical spa holiday with a comprehensive programme involving genetic and other testing methods eradicates the one-size-fits-all approach and allows us to manage our overall health and well-being using science, technology and common sense.
 Testing has become more affordable, less invasive and much more accurate, making peak performance widely obtainable.

 If wellness tourism conjures up images of a medical spa in the Andes, doctors in lab coats and strange therapies designed for maximum discomfort, think again!
 There are lifestyle hotels and adult only holidays which are accustomed to even the most knowledgeable of wellness clientele, incorporating slow or soft wellness approaches into their agenda with the additions of Tai Chi, yoga, meditation, nature walks and healthy cooking classes.
 A healthy holiday can still involve your family or partner who may want to try an alternative programme, whilst allowing you the space for self-healing, reflection in conjunction with precious time together.
 Wellness holidays are not about lacking or deficiency, but a way of being filled up with the things you love.

-For guidance and booking, talk to our specialists on 0203 397 8891 or contact us here to discuss tailor-making your perfect holiday.
+For guidance and booking, to discuss tailor-making your perfect holiday.